davimedio01/game-prototypes/README.md

   <h3 align="center">project_title</h3>
   -->

-  <p align="center">A repository to store the most diverse prototype of games made in a group or just by me</p>
+  <p align="center">A repository to store the most diverse game prototypes made in a group or just by me</p>
 </p>